Traclethao/POWER-BI_Vendor-Performance-Analysis-For-Purchasing-Department/README.md

-# Vendor Analysis For Purchasing Department
+# Vendor Performance Analysis For Purchasing Department
 Using Power BI to visualize dashboards about the business's purchasing situation.
 ## **I. Introduction**